shahbazakon/shahbazakon/README.md

  I am a dedicated **Flutter developer** with experience in creating robust applications for both **iOS** and **Android** platforms.
 Proficient in Dart, I have successfully developed a variety of applications, showcasing my commitment to continuous learning.
 Skilled in managing multiple projects simultaneously, I possess strong analytical and problem-solving abilities, and I can work independently with minimal supervision.
 My expertise extends to UX/UI design, content creation, and photography.

 **Key Points:**
-* ☑ Experienced Flutter Developer (Android & iOS)
+* ☑️: Experienced Flutter Developer (Android & iOS)
 * ☑ Proficient in Dart, Firebase, and various technologies
 * ☑ Skilled in managing multiple projects with strong problem-solving abilities
 * ☑ Background in UX/UI design, content creation, and photography
-* ☑ :star::star::star::star::star: [HackerRank](https://www.hackerrank.com/profile/Shahbaz_Akon) on compatitave programmin along with 30 days coding challange
+* ☑ ⭐⭐⭐⭐⭐ [HackerRank](https://www.hackerrank.com/profile/Shahbaz_Akon) on compatitave programmin along with 30 days coding challange
 * ⚡ Fun fact **"If I can think, I can do...
 No matters it's possible or not."**
  <br>